awsdocs/amazon-chime-administration-guide/doc_source/user-phone.md

 1. Choose **Assign**\.

 The phone number is assigned to the user in your account\.
 Calling and SMS permissions are turned off by default\.
-For more information about editing these permissions, see [Editing Calling and SMS Permissions](#edit-phone-perms)\.
+For more information about editing these permissions, see [Editing calling and SMS permissions](#edit-phone-perms)\.

-## Editing Calling and SMS Permissions<a name="edit-phone-perms"></a>
+## Editing calling and SMS permissions<a name="edit-phone-perms"></a>

 Change the calling and SMS permissions for a user from the Amazon Chime console\.